SzymoonKubica/Linear-Model/README.md

 ## This is my portfolio.
 All you can find here is
   1. Linear Model - R
-  2. Dane - it's data used in linear model and ANCOVA (https://demografia.stat.gov.pl/bazademografia/TrwanieZycia.aspx)
+  2. dane.xlsx - it's data used in linear model and ANCOVA (https://demografia.stat.gov.pl/bazademografia/TrwanieZycia.aspx)
-  3.
+  3. dane.csv - data of few numeric values of banknote
+  4. H2O GLM - General Linear Model of the banknotes.
+Detecting fake banknotes.
+(Polish ver)

 In the upcoming year I will also upload my bachelor's degree project.